Gur-Lab-WIS/ALBA_2025_analysis/README.md

 Functions for manipulating and querying paths.

 ## plotting.py
-Funcions for plotting, one for plotting data colored by a sequence of values, and one for plotting an image stack.
+A function for plotting data colored by a sequence of values.

 ## utils.py
 Functions for general use.